stacks-network/docs/src/pages/authentication/building-todo-app.md

 ### Step 2: Choose **Get started** to generate a _Secret Key_.

-The app triggers a popup window in which [the Blockstack App](https://github.com/blockstack/ux/tree/master/packages/app) is loaded from [`app.blockstack.org`](http://app.blockstack.org/) and begins generating a new _Secret Key_.
+The app triggers a popup window in which [the Stacks App](https://github.com/blockstack/ux/tree/master/packages/app) is loaded from [`app.blockstack.org`](http://app.blockstack.org/) and begins generating a new _Secret Key_.

 ![What the UI looks like when a new ID is generated](/images/todos-generation.svg)